jonphipps/admin-dash/readme.md

 To navigate to the admin dashboard, create a user and change their is_admin value to 1 in the database.
 This will cause the admin link to appear on the user dash.
 Note that admin users are directed to the admin dash upon login.

-To use this application, you need a working knowledge of the Laravel framework.
+To use this application, you need a working knowledge of the Laravel framework, with composer installed.
 If you are unfamiliar with Laravel, see the [docs](https://laravel.com/docs/5.4).
 For those just getting started, check out [Laravel 5.4 For Beginners](https://leanpub.com/laravel-5-4-for-beginners).

 ## License

 Admin-Dash is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).